Zebras are part of the horse family.

 Mountain zebra (there are 2 kinds of mountain zebra)

 Their stripes are thin and close together on neck and body, but on the rump they become wide, with big spaces between them.
-Mountain Zebra live in dry areas of southern Africa, at high elevations.
+Mountain Zebra live in dry areas of southern Africa, in high places.

 Conservation status: Vulnerable.